Skip to main content

 Papa a la Huancaína

-Boiled yellow potatoes covered in a creamy, spicy sauce made with ají amarillo peppers, queso fresco, evaporated milk, and crackers.
-Popular appetizer throughout Peru.
+Boiled yellow potatoes under a creamy, mildly spicy sauce of ají amarillo, queso fresco, evaporated milk, and crackers.
+You'll find it as a starter all over Peru.

 Chupe de Camarones